kanduvisla/blipr/TEST_REPORT.md

 - Configuration: Midi PC representation needs to be represented +1 (1-16 instead of 0-15)
 - Missing page numbers / max pages
 - Missing transport / option to start / stop
-- Last set length is not remembered when editing track.
-- Same for last set velocity.
 - When track has no program, shift 3 should start on program selection
 - Show default note, length + velocity in sidebar
 - Mute Track
 - Solo Track
 - Utilities (clear track)
-- Save / Remember last note / velocity / etc. per track
 - Program icon on track selection
 - Thumbnail of track on track selection
 - Panic button!
-- (requires testing) Copy / Paste of ranges of notes
 - Shuffle and nudge should be on the same position in the menu
 - More quick velocity switches